 Read this tutorial for detailed instruction on how to use the Inspect Tool.

-The Inspect Tool is helpful, but it isn’t available in all situations (only certain The campaign objective is the ultimate goal for your Facebook ad.
+The Inspect Tool is helpful, but it isn’t available in all situations (only certain When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
 Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
 More, and it’s not available for dynamic ads, dynamic creative, value optimization, or A/B tests).
 It’s also something that can be managed for you automatically with an Automated Rule.

 Select an ad set and choose to create a new rule from the “Rules” drop-down.